airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Use the entire Native UI in one flow
 Use `presentPaymentFlow` to complete the entire payment flow.
-Needs to pass in a `AirwallexSession` and `ClientSecretProvider` object
+Needs to pass in a `AirwallexSession` object
 ```kotlin
     airwallex.presentPaymentFlow(AirwallexPaymentSession.Builder(paymentIntent).build(),
         object : Airwallex.PaymentIntentListener {